-From 2018, a so far temporary rule has been made permanent: Certain approved expenses regarding household services may be deducted.
-The deduction is capped at DKK 6,400 (2021) per individual.
-Additionally, a deduction for the use of craftsmen for certain types of services (primarily environmental improvements on the home, and a few other types of services) is applicable.
-The deduction is capped at DKK 12,800 (2021) per person.
+Certain approved expenses regarding household services may be deducted.
+The deduction is capped at DKK 25,000 in 2021 (DKK 6,400 in 2020) per individual.
+Additionally, a deduction for the use of craftsmen for certain types of services may be applicable.
+The deduction is capped at DKK 25,000 in 2021 (DKK 12,800 in 2020) per person.

 Special expatriate tax regime for foreign specialists, researchers, etc.

 The government and a sufficient number of votes from other parties have, in November 2017, agreed to extend the maximum period in the special expatriate tax regime for foreign specialists, researchers, etc. from 60 months to 84 months and to increase the tax rate from 26% to 27% with effect from 1 January 2018.
 A bill was introduced in the Parliament and was passed on 19 December 2017.